natterman12/Golf-Ball-Tracking-and-Speed-Detection/readme.md

 "python ball_tracking.py"

-Default color to be found is yellow - You can adapt this by running -c as color options green, orange, red or white.
-White is a very general option if no color ball is availabe but might give you more false reads on other white objects
+Default color to be found is yellow - You can adapt this by running -c as color options yellow, green, orange, red or white.
+White is a very general option if no color ball is availabe but might give you more false reads on other white objects.
+Best options for me are orange, yellow and red.

 "python ball_tracking.py -c orange"